PDC Energy, Inc. (NASDAQ:PDCE) Shares Sold by State Street Corp

-State Street Corp lowered its stake in shares of PDC Energy, Inc. (NASDAQ:PDCE – Get Rating) by 7.8% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 4,190,521 shares of the energy producer’s stock after selling 353,484 shares during the quarter.
-State Street Corp owned approximately 4.30% of PDC Energy worth $204,414,000 as of its most recent filing with the Securities and Exchange Commission.
+State Street Corp lessened its position in shares of PDC Energy, Inc. (NASDAQ:PDCE – Get Rating) by 7.8% during the fourth quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 4,190,521 shares of the energy producer’s stock after selling 353,484 shares during the quarter.
+State Street Corp owned about 4.30% of PDC Energy worth $204,414,000 as of its most recent SEC filing.

-Other large investors also recently modified their holdings of the company.
-Principal Financial Group Inc. lifted its position in PDC Energy by 88.3% in the fourth quarter.
-Principal Financial Group Inc. now owns 1,830,697 shares of the energy producer’s stock valued at $89,301,000 after acquiring an additional 858,561 shares during the last quarter.
-Geode Capital Management LLC boosted its position in shares of PDC Energy by 2.9% in the 4th quarter.
-Geode Capital Management LLC now owns 1,795,517 shares of the energy producer’s stock valued at $87,585,000 after purchasing an additional 50,504 shares during the period.
-Northern Trust Corp grew its stake in PDC Energy by 8.9% during the 4th quarter.
-Northern Trust Corp now owns 1,429,773 shares of the energy producer’s stock worth $69,744,000 after buying an additional 116,369 shares during the last quarter.
-JPMorgan Chase & Co. increased its position in PDC Energy by 5.3% during the fourth quarter.
-JPMorgan Chase & Co. now owns 1,278,537 shares of the energy producer’s stock worth $62,366,000 after buying an additional 64,688 shares during the period.
-Finally, Bank of America Corp DE lifted its stake in PDC Energy by 3.1% in the fourth quarter.
-Bank of America Corp DE now owns 1,088,162 shares of the energy producer’s stock valued at $53,081,000 after buying an additional 33,180 shares during the last quarter.
+A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in the business.
+Quadrant Capital Group LLC boosted its holdings in shares of PDC Energy by 55.8% in the fourth quarter.
+Quadrant Capital Group LLC now owns 511 shares of the energy producer’s stock valued at $25,000 after acquiring an additional 183 shares during the period.
+Moors & Cabot Inc. purchased a new position in PDC Energy during the 3rd quarter worth $26,000.
+Barrow Hanley Mewhinney & Strauss LLC acquired a new position in PDC Energy in the fourth quarter valued at $37,000.
+Rockefeller Capital Management L.P. raised its holdings in shares of PDC Energy by 169.1% in the fourth quarter.
+Rockefeller Capital Management L.P. now owns 810 shares of the energy producer’s stock valued at $39,000 after buying an additional 509 shares during the last quarter.
+Finally, Gradient Investments LLC raised its holdings in shares of PDC Energy by 12.4% in the fourth quarter.
+Gradient Investments LLC now owns 2,478 shares of the energy producer’s stock valued at $121,000 after buying an additional 274 shares during the last quarter.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, June 23rd.
-Shareholders of record on Thursday, June 9th will be given a dividend of $0.35 per share.
-This is a positive change from PDC Energy’s previous quarterly dividend of $0.25.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 23rd.
+Investors of record on Thursday, June 9th will be issued a dividend of $0.35 per share.
+The ex-dividend date of this dividend is Wednesday, June 8th.
+This is a boost from PDC Energy’s previous quarterly dividend of $0.25.
 This represents a $1.40 annualized dividend and a yield of 1.67%.
-The ex-dividend date is Wednesday, June 8th.
-PDC Energy’s dividend payout ratio is presently 19.92%.
+PDC Energy’s payout ratio is currently 19.92%.

+PDCE has been the subject of several analyst reports.
+KeyCorp upped their price objective on PDC Energy from $80.00 to $84.00 and gave the company an “overweight” rating in a research note on Friday, April 8th.
+MKM Partners upped their price target on PDC Energy from $72.00 to $84.00 and gave the stock a “buy” rating in a research note on Tuesday, March 1st.
+Wells Fargo & Company lifted their price objective on shares of PDC Energy from $71.00 to $97.00 and gave the company an “overweight” rating in a research report on Monday, March 14th.
+StockNews.com started coverage on shares of PDC Energy in a research report on Thursday, March 31st.
+They set a “buy” rating for the company.
+Finally, BMO Capital Markets lifted their target price on shares of PDC Energy from $65.00 to $73.00 in a report on Tuesday, March 1st.
+One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
+Based on data from MarketBeat, the company has a consensus rating of “Buy” and a consensus price target of $81.78.

-In other news, Director Pamela R. Butcher bought 1,000 shares of the firm’s stock in a transaction on Wednesday, May 18th.
-The shares were bought at an average cost of $63.91 per share, for a total transaction of $63,910.00.
-Following the completion of the transaction, the director now owns 2,008 shares in the company, valued at $128,331.28.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, CFO R Scott Meyers sold 1,000 shares of PDC Energy stock in a transaction dated Wednesday, June 1st.
+The stock was sold at an average price of $80.51, for a total transaction of $80,510.00.
+Following the completion of the sale, the chief financial officer now owns 117,128 shares in the company, valued at approximately $9,429,975.28.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
 Also, CEO Barton R. Brookman, Jr. sold 2,000 shares of the business’s stock in a transaction dated Wednesday, June 1st.
-The stock was sold at an average price of $81.84, for a total transaction of $163,680.00.
-Following the completion of the sale, the chief executive officer now owns 390,201 shares in the company, valued at $31,934,049.84.
+The shares were sold at an average price of $81.84, for a total transaction of $163,680.00.
+Following the completion of the transaction, the chief executive officer now directly owns 390,201 shares of the company’s stock, valued at approximately $31,934,049.84.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 56,656 shares of company stock valued at $3,975,845.
-1.20% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders have sold 56,656 shares of company stock worth $3,975,845.
+1.20% of the stock is owned by company insiders.

-A number of equities analysts have recently commented on PDCE shares.
-Wells Fargo & Company lifted their target price on shares of PDC Energy from $71.00 to $97.00 and gave the company an “overweight” rating in a report on Monday, March 14th.
-MKM Partners upped their target price on shares of PDC Energy from $72.00 to $84.00 and gave the company a “buy” rating in a report on Tuesday, March 1st.
-StockNews.com started coverage on PDC Energy in a report on Thursday, March 31st.
-They set a “buy” rating on the stock.
-Truist Financial increased their price objective on PDC Energy from $80.00 to $96.00 in a research report on Thursday, April 21st.
-Finally, TheStreet lowered PDC Energy from a “b” rating to a “c+” rating in a report on Wednesday, May 4th.
-One equities research analyst has rated the stock with a hold rating and eight have issued a buy rating to the stock.
-Based on data from MarketBeat, the company has a consensus rating of “Buy” and a consensus price target of $81.78.

 PDC Energy, Inc, an independent exploration and production company, acquires, explores for, develops, and produces crude oil, natural gas, and natural gas liquids in the United States.
 The company's operations are primarily located in the Wattenberg Field in Colorado and the Delaware Basin in Texas.